xoofx/xoofx.github.io/resume.md

 - Location: La Gaude, France
 - Technologies: `C++`, `ISDN Protocols`, `HTTP servers`, `HTML`

 I joined a team that was actively developing the ISDN network stack for the IBM 2220 Nways Broadband Switch.
 I have developed an application to perform checks of the protocol.
-The application was procuding a HTML report with a web server to easily verify visually the correctness of the protocol implementation.
+The application was producing a HTML report with a web server to easily verify visually the correctness of the protocol implementation.
 With this tool, I have been able to identify some problems and helped the team to debug and fix various bugs.

 ___